bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 * Right click in the alignment track and select `Color alignments by > read strand`

-* Open the view preferences dialog and ensure that the `Shade mismatched bases by quality` setting is turned on
+* Right click again in the alignment track and ensure that `Shade mismatch bases by quality` is selected

 ![](images/high_confidence_snv.png)